-“Why does an independent consultant need a website?
-What are examples of some of the best consultant websites?”
+“What are examples of some of the best consultant websites?”

-“I believe that every professional should have a personal website, or what I like to call a firstnamelastname.com.
+I believe that every professional should have a personal website, or what I like to call a firstnamelastname.com.
 In this digital space, I realized I needed to go the extra mile to be warm and approachable.
 I want to connect with people and I love to share advice.
 My personal website is my outlet for that and it’s also a place where people can quickly find out who I am.

 I wanted to go from being viewed as a designer for hire to being respected as an authority in the branding and design field.
 A personal website has helped me build that platform.
 While I am currently defining the additional goals that I want to accomplish with my personal brand, my website still attracts inquires for consulting, speaking and guest blog writing.
 A personal website sends the message that I’m available for these opportunities, and helps me connect with people on an international scale.

 All roads lead to my website.
 There’s not a single prospect who works with me that _doesn’t _look at my website before hiring me.
 It’s that important.

 The goal of my website is to help educate current and potential clients.
 I believe a content-rich website shows people how I think, which is ultimately a sample of what they will be paying for if we work together.
 It helps build trust and pre-qualify people before they even talk with me.

 Once people see how I think, a certain percent of them will also explore what I offer and that generates a lot of opportunities for my business.

 What does it do for you and your business?

 Selling advisory services is a complex sale.
 Most buyers are sophisticated and require a high degree of trust that I can help them get the results they want.